 Pursuant to the Declaration of Trust, the investment guidelines and the operating policies may be amended only with the approval of not less than two-thirds of the votes cast at a meeting of unitholders called for such purposes (or a written resolution signed by unitholders representing at least two-thirds of the outstanding Trust Units).
-The remaining operating policies may be amended with the approval of a majority of the votes cast at a meeting of unitholders called for such purposes (or a written resolution signed by unitholders representing at least a majority of the outstanding Trust Units).
+The remaining operating policies may be amended with the approval of a majority of the votes cast at a meeting of unitholders called for such purposes (or a written resolution signed by unitholders representing at least two-thirds at a meeting of unitholders called for such purposes (or a written resolution signed by unitholders representing at least a majority of the outstanding Trust Units).